duchess-rs/duchess/book/src/setup.md

 **You'll need the `javap` tool from the JDK to build with Duchess.**  You'll want to configure the `JAVA_HOME` environment variable to point to your JDK installation.
 Duchess will use it to locate `javap`.
 Otherwise, Duchess will search for it on your `PATH`.
 You can configure the environment variables used at build time via Cargo by creating a `.cargo/config.toml` file (see [this example from duchess itself](https://github.com/duchess-rs/duchess/blob/main/.cargo/config.toml)).

 Duchess relies on `javap` to reflect Java type information at build time.
 It will *not* be invoked at runtime.

+## Basic setup

+To use Duchess your project requires a `build.rs` as well as a proc-macro crate.
+The `build.rs` does the heavy lifting, invoking javap and doing other reflection.
+The proc-macro crates then do final processing to generate the code.

+You can

+## Other details

 ## Configuring the CLASSPATH